-Google is taking site’s loading speed into consideration in determining its ranking.
-Even though this will not land a big impact, it is still something we (webmasters) should really look into.
-The reason is pretty simple – majority of visitors are usually in rush and no one is fond of waiting half a century before the website finally load its content or failed to load.
+Google is considering site’s loading speed in determining its ranking.
+Even though this will not land a big impact, it is still something we (webmasters) should look into.
+The reason is pretty simple – most visitors are usually in a rush, and no one is fond of waiting half a century before the website finally loads its content or fails to load.

-In another words, if your site is slow, you are subjected to lose a lot of visitors.
-Visitors are traffic, traffic affects reputation and they can potentially generate revenue.
-It can be a domino effect if one ignore the consequences of a slow-loading site.
+In another word, if your site is slow, you are subjected to losing a lot of visitors.
+Visitors are traffic, traffic affects reputation, and they can potentially generate revenue.
+It can be a domino effect if one ignores the consequences of a slow-loading site.

 It is essential to identify what builds up your website before you jump into the codes trying to speed things up because it cannot be done without knowing the culprits that are slowing down your website.
-This article compile a collection of useful web service and tools that will help you to diagnose and analyze you site, allowing you to understand your site better.
+This article compiles a collection of useful web services and tools that will help you to diagnose and analyze your site, allowing you to understand your site better.

 Combines two of the most popular Firefox performance add-ons – Yslow and Google Page Speed.
-Gtmetrix gives you suggestions what you need to improve your website.
-Although Yslow and Google page speed are recommended for Firefox, it can also be applicable to other browser.
+Gtmetrix gives you suggestions on what you need to improve your website.
+Although Yslow and Google page speed is recommended for Firefox, they can also apply to another browser.

-Loadimpact is a very important tool for large Website visited by tens of thousands visitors each day.
-A free account allows you to check the loading impact with 50 simulated users, anything more you’ll have to upgrade to a premium account.
+Loadimpact is an essential tool for large Websites visited by tens of thousands of visitors daily.
+A free account allows you to check the loading impact with 50 simulated users; anything more you’ll have to upgrade to a premium account.

-Site-Perf fully emulates natural browser behavior downloading your page with all the images, CSS, JS and other files – just like a regular visitor and on the report you can see Website page loading what files start loading at first and how fast.
-It as very useful performance report to find elements that you need to improve your Website loading time.
+Site-Perf fully emulates natural browser behavior by downloading your page with all the images, CSS, JS, and other files – just like a regular visitor, and on the report, you can see the Website page loading what files start loading at first and how fast.
+It is a handy performance report to find elements needed to improve your website’s loading time.

 Page Speed is an open-source Firefox/Firebug Add-on.
-Webmasters and web developers can use Page Speed to evaluate the performance of their web pages and to get suggestions on how to improve them.
+Web admins and web developers can use Page Speed to evaluate their web pages’ performance and get suggestions on how to improve them.